KGithub2019/CB-Automated-QA-Test/README.md

 # Deliverable

-- A bundled/archived repository showing your commit history or a link to an accessible private repository with your work in (Github can host private repositories at a cost; there is no charge for doing so with Bitbucket).
+- A bundled/archived repository showing your commit history or a link to an accessible private repository with your work in (Github can host public repositories for free, as can bitbucket).
 Git example for sending us a standalone bundle:

    ``` git bundle create <yourname>.bundle --all --branches ```